aaronng91/audio-states-transitions/README.md

 *To be added* - Code for track re-ranking experiemnt in Section 4.3

+## Dataset
+All experiments are done on a subset of Spotify's [Music Streaming Sessions Dataset](https://arxiv.org/abs/1901.09851), which can be obtained [here](https://www.aicrowd.com/challenges/spotify-sequential-skip-prediction-challenge).

 ## Reference
 If you found the provided code useful, please consider citing our work.